WPMedia/arc-themes-blocks/blocks/byline-block/README.md

 # `@wpmedia/byline-block`

-Byline block for Fusion News Theme
+Byline block for Fusion Theme

 ## Acceptance Criteria
 - If there's one author, it will return `By <author>`